SAAS CUSTOMIZATION & API PARTNER MODEL

 Say "yes" to enterprise clients — without derailing your product roadmap.

-We'll start with the operating model setup — usually a 2–3 week onboarding to learn your platform and establish the intake process.
-After that, we're ready to receive integration requests.
+We'll start with a 2-week onboarding to learn your platform and establish the intake process.
+After that, we're ready to receive integration requests on day one.